gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 [Kibana](https://www.elastic.co/products/kibana) is part of the Elastic stack (aka.
 ELK Stack) and lets you visualise your Elasticsearch data and navigate the Elastic Stack.
 It also holds a Dev Tools interface where you can execute REST calls over a browser based window.

-In a browser window navigate to <http://nosqlplatform:5601> and you should directly land on the Kibana home screen as shown below.
+In a browser window, navigate to <http://dataplatform:5601> and you should directly land on the Kibana home screen as shown below.

 ![Alt Image Text](./images/kibana.png "Kibana")